EcoGators/11248EcoGator4/README.md

 # 11248EcoGator4
 ## The Tide Atlas
-Problem Statement 1: Climate Change Related Problems
+- Problem Statement 1: Climate Change Related Problems The data-driven web application for reading and understanding the effects of tides in your area.
+View heat maps and tide charts showing current tides and tide predictions in many intuitive formats.

 Member1: Kyle James Dampier (Product Manager)